rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-php.md

 First, let's try to run two `worker.php` scripts at the same time.
 They will both get messages from the queue, but how exactly?
 Let's see.

 You need three consoles open.
-Two will run the `worker.rb` script.
+Two will run the `worker.php` script.
 These consoles will be our two consumers - C1 and C2.

     :::bash